 The difference between fresh and dried pasta is mostly felt on the palate and bite while eating it, although pasta experts argue that fresh is better because the flour used is not the same.

-In fact, dried pasta allows only durum wheat flours, while fresh pasta also allows soft wheat flours.
+In fact, dried pasta allows only durum wheat flour, while fresh pasta also allows soft wheat flour.
 There is only one flour that makes fresh pasta and dried pasta excellent, and that is durum wheat semolina, which is rich in protein.

 In my opinion, fresh pasta tastes better and has a nicer texture, which is why I prefer to eat fresh pasta when I can.